menghuazou/GeoPixel/README.md

 </p>

 Performance Comparison of GeoPixel in Referring Expression Segmentation on RRSIS-D dataset: The segmentation accuracy based on referring expressions is expressed through the Precision at IoU threshold of 0.5 (P@0.5), Overall Intersection-over-Union (oIoU) and Mean Intersection-over-Union (mIoU).

 ---

+## 🛠️ Usage
+Follow the guidelines below to set up and use GeoPixel efficiently:
+- GeoPixelD data (coming soon) :📌 This section will provide instructions on how to access and prepare the GeoPixelD dataset
+- Installation Guidelines (coming soon) :⚙️ This will include step-by-step instructions on setting up the necessary dependencies, installing required libraries, and configuring your environment for running GeoPixel.
+- [Training and Finetuning](./docs/finetune) :🚀 This guide explains how to train the GeoPixel model from scratch or fine-tune a pre-trained version for downstream remote sensing tasks.
+- Inference (coming soon): 🔍 This section will describe how to use a trained GeoPixel model for making predictions, running inference on images and generating segmentation masks.

+---